yichiliao/yichiliao.github.io/_pages/about.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/sVRI0L7xu7E" frameborder="0" allowfullscreen></iframe>

 <small>
 ThirdHnad is a wearable robotic arm provides 5-DOF force feedback to enrich the mobile gaming experience.
 Comparing to traditional mounted-on-environment force-feedback devices such as phantom, ThirdHand provides higher mobility due to its wearable form.
 Also, comparing to the muscle-propelled and gyro-effect solutions, our approach enables more accurate control with stronger forces.
-As a leading author, I generated the idea, implemented the whole robotic arm, partial software interfaces and wrote the paper.
 </small>

 <small>In Proc.
 Siggraph Asia'15 Emerging Technology //